PaperMC/velocitypowered.com/docs/deployment/linux.md

     sleep 1
 done
 ```

+_Note: This uses Tux's recommended HotSpot Java flags as of 04/25/2020._

 When you're done, press <kbd>CTRL+S</kbd> and <kbd>CTRL+X</kbd>.
 Your start script has now been created, and running `ls` should now show `start.sh`.